ptitbob/swagger-ui-integration-test/README.md

 }
 ```
 Your class must extend `AbstractSwaggerURLRewriter` class and use annotations `@RewriteConfiguration` and `@SwaggerUIConfiguration`, which expected the JAX-RS application class.

+Deploy the war to a application server (i.e. wildfly).
+Now you can test with http command ;).

+The libraty create two url (in this case, default url) :

+* [http://localhost:8080/simple/api/swagger](http://localhost:8080/simple/api/swagger) : send REST API description using swagger format.
+* [http://localhost:8080/simple/api-docs/](http://localhost:8080/simple/api-docs/) : access to the embedded swagger UI site from library.

+***And voila !!***